 Department Chair: C. Scott Tollison

-Assistant Professors: Martha A. Brock, Kimberly Dorsey, Andrew Luccasen
+Assistant Professors: Martha A. Brock, Kimberly Dorsey, C. Scott Tollison, Rex Bruington, Andrew Luccasen

-Instructors: Kyle Dempsey, Sharon Grissom, Thomas Haffey, Carla Lowery, John Williams
+Instructors: Sharon Grissom, Carla Lowery, Thomas Haffey, Kyle Dempsey

 The purpose of the College of Business at Mississippi University for Women is to provide quality undergraduate business programs in Business Administration and Accounting for local, regional, national, and international students.
 Through small class sizes and the implementation of current technologies, the qualified faculty and staff strive to graduate highly qualified and competent individuals who have developed critical thinking skills, leadership and technical skills, high ethical standards, and an awareness and understanding of national and global business issues, cultural diversity, and women’s issues.
 The College of Business supports the Mississippi University for Women’s mission of delivering high-quality instruction designed to assist students in attaining their academic, professional, and personal goals.